rodders99/rodders99.github.io/content/projects/eu-safety-gate/project-eu-safety-gate.md

 EU Safety Gate is The data in this report and is based on information from national authorities on measures taken against dangerous non-food products.

-Data has been sourced from [Safety Gate Web Site](https://ec.europa.eu/safety-gate/).
+Data has been sourced from [Safety Gate Website](https://ec.europa.eu/safety-gate/).

 This information includes various risks that they have identified, mainly to consumers’ health and safety but also to the environment or risks in relation to professional products (i.e. products not normally available to consumers).
-The report also takes into account data related to information exchanged among member countries that is not published on the Safety Gate website.
+The report also takes into account data related to information exchanged among member countries that is not published on the Safety Gate Website.
 The report presents statistics on the rapid alert system.
 It does not purport to give a comprehensive picture of all dangerous products on the single market, nor does it give an overview of all market